 URL for identification – This URL MUST be version aware, i.e. it MUST be different for differing versions of the HCP.
 This can be achieved by including the change year and month in the URL.
 The URL SHOULD resolve to a publicly accessible HTML resource that contains links to all documents needed for the HCP.

-Name, summary, creation date
+Name, summary, initial creation date

 hData Content Profile Definition Document